espocrm/documentation/user-guide/quotes.md

 Quote has a list of items.
 Each item can represent a certain product or a service with description, quantity, tax rate, list price and unit price fields.
 It's possible to sort items manually.

+There is an ability to add custon fields for Quote Item entity using Entity Manager.

 ## Templates

 By default there are two available templates: Quote and Invoice.
 You can create new templates (Quotes list view > top-right dropdown menu > Templates) as well as edit existing ones.